cdegroot/evrl/_posts/2018-12-14-love-thy-product-owner.markdown

 >And law alone can set us free again.
 >

-The last two sentences are the interesting ones, and I keep coming up at situations where they apply, especially at work.
+The last three lines are the interesting ones, and I keep coming up at situations where they apply, especially at work.

 A lot of people, especially those newer to the field, are awed by